REGISTRATION - Grief in Later Life: Helping Seniors Face Loss

 Who Should Attend?

-This conference is for, but not limited to, social workers, counselors, chaplains, clergy/ pastors, therapists, long-term care or hospice and palliative care professionals, nurses, volunteers, funeral directors and after care workers, and Stephen Ministers.
+This conference is for, but not limited to, social workers, counselors, chaplains, clergy/pastors, therapists, long-term care or hospice and palliative care professionals, nurses, volunteers, funeral directors, after care workers, and Stephen Ministers.

 Presenters